verrazzano/verrazzano/examples/hello-helidon/README.md

 1. Pre-requisites: Install Verrazzano following the [installation instructions](../install/README.md).

-1. Run the following script to deploy the Verrazzano Model and Binding for the example application.
+1. Run the following script to deploy the Verrazzano Model and Verrazzano Binding for the example application.

-    ### Using an OKE Cluster
+    ### Using an OKE cluster

     ```
     ./install-hello-world.sh